wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 You will see the transcriptions on the Dialogflow reference connection application console and also on the Dialogflow sample voice API application console.

-If you'd like to see the sentiment analysis results you'll have to enable the Cloud Natural API from the Google Cloud console, if it's not enabled you'll get an error similar to `PERMISSION_DENIED: Cloud Natural Language API has not been used in project xxxx before or it is disabled`.
+If you'd like to see the sentiment analysis results, you'll have to enable the Cloud Natural API from the Google Cloud console.
+If it's not enabled you'll get an error similar to `PERMISSION_DENIED: Cloud Natural Language API has not been used in project xxxx before or it is disabled`.

 Let's go to our final step and see all the building blocks together in action!